 In 2012, while on tour, Drake announced that he had started work on what would be his third studio album.
 Nothing Was the Same was released the following September.
 It spawned many singles, topped charts around the world, was shortlisted for the Polaris Music Prize, and was nominated for a Best Rap Album Grammy.
 Soon after the album's release, he hit the road on an extended tour, took part in some collaborations, and released a few singles, including the Grammy-nominated "0 to 100/The Catch Up."
 His next release was planned as a free mixtape before Cash Money decided they would rather charge for it.
 The decidedly downbeat If You're Reading This It's Too Late was released in February 2015 and debuted at number one, while all 17 of its songs entered the Hot R&B/Hip-Hop Songs chart.

-In late summer 2015, he dropped a trio of new tracks on his Soundcloud page.
+In late summer 2015, he dropped a trio of new tracks on his SoundCloud page.
 One of them, the Timmy Thomas-sampling "Hotline Bling," became a Top Five pop hit in Canada and the U.S. and something of a cultural phenomenon.
 Later that year, Drake hit the studio with Future for a six-day session that yielded the mixtape What a Time to Be Alive.
 Upon the album's September release, it became Drake's second recording of the year to debut at number one.
 After dropping three singles in the beginning months of 2016, Drake's fourth album, Views, was released in April and debuted at number one.
 It revolved lyrically around his hometown Toronto and featured production by longtime cohorts Noah "40" Shebib and Boi-1da, among others.
-Late that year, Drake issued another trio of singles -- including the chart-topping "Fake Love" -- that heralded the release of his next full-length More Life, which included collaborations with Nineteen85, the Weeknd, and Maneesh Bidaye, as well as Boi-1da.~ Andy Kellman
+Late that year, Drake issued another trio of singles, including the chart-topping "Fake Love."
+They preceded the playlist More Life, released the following March with appearances from Kanye West, Quavo, Travis Scott, and Young Thug. ~ Andy Kellman